Follow This Old House online:

 While wood windows have a higher upfront cost, they can offer excellent long-term value.
 Wood windows typically last 30 years or more with proper maintenance, compared to 15–20 years for vinyl windows.
 This longer lifespan can offset the initial higher cost over time.

-Aesthetic Appeal and Customization Options: Wood vs. Vinyl Windows
+Aesthetic Appeal and Customization Options

 The look of your windows plays a role in your home’s overall appearance.
 Both wood and vinyl offer unique aesthetic qualities and customization options to suit various architectural styles.